varnish/toolbox/easy_install/README.md

 Note that you will need your repository token for it to work.
 Please contact sales@varnish-software.com to get yours.

+Note that the script is now hosted directly at https://docs.varnish-software.com/scripts/setup.sh.

 # How it is built

 Not built, it's just a bash script.